 2018-02-24 - Mainline IssuesCategory Randall

-Running under automation is only one aspect for the train layout on the Randall Museum.
+Running under automation is only one aspect for the train model railroad on the Randall Museum.

 The other aspect is supporting people who want to run on Saturdays.
 There are a few challenges to solve here, such as complying with museum requirements and defining our own screening and approval process.
 That could be tricky since ex-members might want to run as if they were back in their old club, using their old ways.